 Exercise has numerous benefits in helping you feel better about yourself.
 Here’s one you probably didn’t know about!

 Research has shown that physical activity may help to ‘turn on’ genes within skeletal muscles.
 This can then influence the key metabolic pathways that ultimately promote mood-enhancing chemicals within the brain, which help you to feel happy.
-Keeping our skeletal muscles strong helps to boost levels of the fell-good chemical serotonin, for example.
+Keeping our skeletal muscles strong helps to boost levels of the feel-good chemical serotonin, for example.

 The problem is that as we get older our skeletal muscles tend to deteriorate.
 We feel more fragile and we can do less.
 This deterioration of our muscles influences those metabolic pathways, meaning that fewer happiness chemicals are produced.
 Fewer happiness chemicals mean less happiness.

 But don’t give up.
 Researchers in 2019 put some healthy men on an exercise regime.
 In this case it was strength training and high-intensity workouts on a stationary bike.
-Researchers analysed blood samples and changes to muscle before and after 3 months of exercise.
+Researchers analysed blood samples and changes to the muscle before and after 3 months of exercise.
 They found that there was enhanced gene expression within the skeletal muscles, leading to more happiness chemicals produced in the brain.

 Of course, you need to keep exercising to keep those muscles strong.
 You need to work them hard – it’s not enough to go for a leisurely stroll, even if it’s a long one.
 You need to do load-bearing exercises – weight lifting in the gym, resistance training.
 You need to run or work out hard on a stationary bike or other gym machines.
 If you feel too old or too unfit to go to the gym, read my blog articles or check out my Instagram posts to inspire you or have a look at my review of the free HASfit home workout videos.